ricardo460/fermat-org/README.md

 Now, you have a local copy of your fork of the fermat-org repository!

->**Warning:** On Windows, there is a limit for the path lenght, which is 260 characters.
-As gulp is installed in the repository to save you its configuration, the node.js files goes too deep and can pass that limit, so you should clone the repository direclty in the drive root ("C:\" for most cases).
+>**Warning:** On Windows, there is a limit for the path length, which is 260 characters.
+As gulp is installed in the repository to save you its configuration, the node.js files goe too deep and can pass that limit, so you should clone the repository directly in the drive root ("C:\" for most cases).
 If you work on linux, there's not such limitation.

 #####Step 3: Configure Git to sync your fork with the original repository